simonccc/kopsrox/docs/USAGE.md

 ### create <a name=image-create>
 - downloads the image file defined in `koprox.ini` as `up_image_url` under the `[proxmox]` section
 - installs packages qagent + nfs client into the image
-- imports the disk into proxmox using `sudo qm`
+- imports the disk into the `proxstore` proxmox storage using `sudo qm`
 - creates cloudinit drive with user and networking setup
+- converts the vm into a template

 ### destroy <a name=image-destroy>
 - deletes the existing image template